 Data systems can support data linking and exchange between multiple service provider systems in near real time.
 They can allow users to enter and link dynamic or changing data.
 They can support service providers’ safe access to the data and information they need to make better service decisions and improve wellbeing outcomes.

 Learn about some of the data solutions we support

 The Data Exchange provides a safe, secure and easy method for government and service providers to transfer data, alongside clear guidelines about how data is used.
 Using the Data Exchange means evidence-based social support decisions can be made sooner, improving service delivery and enhancing people’s lives.

 A draft of the Data Sharing Standard was piloted during 2021 by The Loft, a co-location of NGOs based in Christchurch, in conjunction with implementing the Integrated Services Hub.
-Integrating the Data Sharing Stadard will allow The Loft to automate referrals to a service provider and determine both acceptance or rejection of referrals and case outcomes.
+Integrating the Data Sharing Standard allowed The Loft to automate referrals to a service provider and determine both acceptance or rejection of referrals and case outcomes.

 We worked with Methodist Mission Southern to develop and test a fit-for-purpose end-to-end system for entry level use by social service providers.
 The Integrated Services Hub(external link) (ISH) provides social service providers with a practice management tool that helps them develop their data use capability, improve outcomes for clients and contribute to improving the overall effectiveness of the social sector.
 The ISH features a purpose-built client management system for small to medium frontline social service providers that enables useful data to be collected regardless of the service or client type.